 Below you will find links to all of the policies that we follow at Charterhouse Square School – covering everything from our curriculum to behaviour, first aid to special educational needs.
 If you require any further information, or if you have any questions, do please contact the school office.

 We would like to draw your attention to two policies in particular, both of which are listed below.
 The first relates to Data Protection.
-Under the Data Protection Act Charterhouse Square School processes ‘personal data’ including ‘sensitive personal data’ (such as medical information) for the purposes of safeguarding and promoting the welfare of pupils, parents and staff and where necessary, for the legitimate interests of the school.
-The school seeks to ensure that all relevant legal obligations of the school parents and pupils are complied with and that all processing of data is done lawfully and fairly in accordance with the Data Protection Act 1998.
+Under the General Data Protection Regulations 2018 Charterhouse Square School processes ‘personal data’ including ‘sensitive personal data’ (such as medical information) for the purposes of safeguarding and promoting the welfare of pupils, parents and staff and where necessary, for the legitimate interests of the school.
+The school seeks to ensure that all relevant legal obligations of the school parents and pupils are complied with and that all processing of data is done lawfully and fairly in accordance with the GDPR 2018.
 The school has a comprehensive policy covering data governance and is registered with the Information Commissioners Office.

 The second relates to Compliments and Complaints.
 If you have any concerns about the school, please discuss them with your child’s class teacher, a member of the senior leadership team or Headmistress at the earliest opportunity.
 If you want a quick chat, one of us will always be available at the school door at the beginning and end of the school day, and if you would rather drop us a call or email, we make a point of answering either immediately or within 24 hours.

 If these informal attempts fail to solve the problem, please download and read our Compliments and Complaints policy below.
 In the interests of transparency, we would like to state that we received one formal complaint in the academic year 2015-16.
 It was not upheld.